Head over Heels (2001 film): Cast

+Production

+Claire Danes was originally cast in the film.
+Director Waters admitted to later "disavowing" the film, saying "I’ve acted like it’s not mine ...
+I had a very aggressive producer who essentially kicked me out of the editing room during my director’s cut.

 Reception

 The film opened on February 2, 2001, to largely negative reviews, receiving a 10% "Rotten" rating at review aggregator Rotten Tomatoes with an average score of 3.4/10, based on 89 reviews.
-The website's consensus reads: "Head over Heels is being blasted by critics as a huge mess.
+The website's critics consensus reads: "Head over Heels is being blasted by critics as a huge mess.
 The plot and jokes are idiotic, while the toilet humor is gratuitous and more gross than funny."
-The movie has received a Metacritic aggregate rating of 27 out of 100 reviews, denoting "generally unfavorable reviews" based on 25 reviews.
+The movie has received a Metacritic aggregate rating of 27 out of 100 reviews, denoting "generally unfavorable" reviews based on 25 reviews.
 Analyzing the individual performances in the film, Robert K. Elder of the Chicago Tribune wrote: "With her Julia Roberts-like vulnerability and kewpie-doll eyes, Potter certainly outshines Prinze, who doesn't deviate much from his past teen dream roles—though he's winsome just the same.

-By most standards, the film was financially unsuccessful.
+The film was financially unsuccessful.
 Released on February 2, 2001, the film opened at #7 in 2,338 theaters and grossed $4,804,595 in the opening weekend at the North American box office.
 The final domestic grossing was $10.4 million while the foreign market grossed $2.7 million for a worldwide total of $13,127,022.
 Against its $14 million budget, the film was a flop.